niklaushirt/aiops-install_2.1_public/README_INSTALLATION.md

 ### Create Humio Ops Integrations

-Do this for Bookinfo and Sockshop
+Do this for Bookinfo and RobotShop

 #### URL

-Get the Humio URL from your browser
+Get the Humio Base URL from your browser

 Add at the end `/api/v1/repositories/aiops/query`